Skip to content

 Whichever app you use, you should generally stick with one app for an email account to get the most out of its features.

-If you are logged into your email account in the Samsung Email app, you can switch to Gmail through the following way:
+If you are logged into your email account in the Samsung Email app, you can switch to Gmail in the following way:

-1. In the main screen of Samsung Email, tap on three lines on the left and then select the Settings icon on the top.
+1. In the main screen of Samsung Email, tap the hamburger menu > select Settings.

 3. Open the Gmail app and tap on your account initials if you are already signed in to another email account.